U.S. Visas

 Internal Residence Documents

 There are several types of residence documents in Tajikistan.
-Tajikistan continues to use domestic passports for travel and registration of Tajik nationals within country.
-These contain identifying information about the bearer and specify a residential address, marital status, and the bearer’s military service obligation.
-All domestic passports are limited by the next reissuing date.
+Tajik citizens use plastic identity cards/national passports for travel and registration within the country.
+These contain identifying information about the bearer, their residential address, marital status, and taxpayer ID number.
+All plastic identity cards are valid for 10-years.
+Previous versions of national passports (1996 version) are still valid until they expire.
 The primary identification document for children under 16 is their birth certificate.
-Separately issued international passports for travel outside of Tajikistan are machine-readable with a blue cover.
-An expiration date of five (5) years from the date of passport issuance should be recorded.
+Separately issued international passports for travel outside of Tajikistan have a gray cover and are machine-readable.
+International passports are valid for 10 years for adults.
+Children under 16 years of age are issued international passports for the appropriate periods, depending on their age at the time they receive their passport.

 Post Title: U.S. Embassy in Dushanbe